tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: clean up comments in game_update() and start_up()
 			- DONE: clean up comments in app_main()

+- TBD: dynamic pathing
 	- TBD: update all game file imports (e.g. in gs.io() module) to import based on gs.core.game_name
+	- TBD: update all pickle paths based on gs.core.game_name

 - TBD: create alternate (simple!) game called cup_of_tea
 	- IDEA: the only way to really make a muliti-game system is to create a 2nd game